 It goes without saying that lives come before property when creating home designs for natural disasters.
 Certainly our designs look at giving families safe locations within their properties to help them survive extreme events.
 The next consideration is then property and how to protect the home and contents within the home.

-The second option is to accept that in the event of a sever flood water will enter and potentially inundate the lower sections of your home.
-In a two storey home – which is what you ideally want in high risk flood prone areas – the lower floor can be built to survive inundation.
+The second option is to accept that in the event of a severe flood water will enter and potentially inundate the lower sections of your home.
+In a two storey home – which is what you ideally want in high-risk flood prone areas – the lower floor can be built to survive inundation.
 Waterproofing and using materials that withstand submersion can mean that even though your home may be flooded, it can be cleaned and repaired relatively inexpensively once the flood waters reside.
-Of course large volumes of water can create an enormous amount of pressure.
+Of course, large volumes of water can create an enormous amount of pressure.
 Your home will need to be designed to withstand this pressure.
 As I’ve mentioned we are essentially the experts when it comes to building flood surviving homes in Brisbane.

 Designing homes in cyclone prone areas